2025–26 EuroLeague regular season

-The 2025–26 EuroLeague regular season began on 30 September 2025 and will end on 17 April 2026.
-A total of 20 teams compete in the regular season to decide the 10 places in the postseason of the 2025–26 EuroLeague.
+The 2025–26 EuroLeague regular season began on 30 September 2025 and ended on 17 April 2026.
+A total of 20 teams competed in the regular season to decide the 10 places in the postseason of the 2025–26 EuroLeague.

-A total of ten countries are represented in the regular season.
+A total of ten countries were represented in the regular season.
 This is the tenth season with the round-robin format, which replaces the group format used until the 2015–16 season.
 Dubai Basketball made its debut in European competitions, despite not being a European club.

 Format

 Tiebreakers

-Teams will be ranked according to their win–loss record.
-If two or more teams are equal on win–loss record upon completion of the regular season, the following tiebreaking criteria are applied, in the order given, to determine their rankings:
+Teams were ranked according to their win–loss record.
+If two or more teams were equal on win–loss record upon completion of the regular season, the following tiebreaking criteria were applied, in the order given, to determine their rankings: